 Furthermore, reverse mortgages can provide an opportunity for baby boomers to age in place.
 Many older adults prefer to stay in their own homes as they age, but the cost of maintaining a home can be challenging.
 With a reverse mortgage, older adults can use the equity in their homes to make necessary repairs and modifications, making it possible for them to stay in their homes and maintain their independence.

 Another advantage of reverse mortgages is that they can help reduce financial stress.
 Retirement can be an uncertain time, especially for those who haven’t saved enough.
 A reverse mortgage can provide a reliable source of income that can help baby boomers feel more financially secure, reducing the stress and anxiety that often come with financial uncertainty.

 Overall, reverse mortgages can provide a valuable financial tool for baby boomers who don’t have retirement plans.
 By allowing older adults to tap into the equity in their homes, age in place, and reduce financial stress, reverse mortgages can help improve overall quality of life during retirement.
 However, it’s important to note that reverse mortgages may not be the right solution for everyone, and it’s essential to work with a reputable lender.

 Reverse mortgages are available to individuals and married couples age 62 and over.
 The loan must be taken out on the primary residence where the borrower lives which meets HUD guidelines, or it can be used to purchase a home that will be primary residence.
 The funds can be accessed via a line of credit, monthly payments, or a lump sum.

-Jan Jordan is a Reverse Mortgage Specialist serving the Fort Collins, Loveland, Greeley, and Front Range areas of Colorado.
+Jan Jordan is a Reverse Mortgage Specialist serving the Fort Collins, Loveland, Greeley, Longmont, Boulder and other Front Range areas of Colorado.
 Click here to contact Jan and learn if reverse mortgage is right for you.